Dynamics of weighted backward shifts on certain analytic function spaces: Introduction

-as a compact perturbation of a weighted backward shift on the sequence space $\ell^2$, and to study its linear dynamical properties.
-We prove that, although the dynamics of the operator $B$ has similarities with that of a weighted unilateral shift on $\ell^2$, the structure of the operator can be quite different; see the results in the sections $3$ and $4$.
-Weighted shifts have been extensively studied from the point of view of operator theory and function theory for several decades, and we refer to Shields \cite{Shields}.
-In linear dynamics, they received a major attention through Godefroy and Shapiro \cite{Godefroy-Shapiro}, Kitai \cite{Kitai} and Salas \cite{Salas}.
-For a thorough account on the fundamentals of linear dynamics, see the monographs by Bayart and Matheron \cite{Bayart-Matheron} and Grosse-Erdmann and Peris \cite{Erdmann-Peris}.
+equivalent to the standard bases in $\ell^p(\mathbb{N})$ and $c_0(\mathbb{N})$, respectively.
+We primarily study the dynamical properties (hypercyclicity, mixing, periodic vectors, and chaos) of $B_w$ on these spaces.
+The spaces $\ell^p_{a,b}$ and $c_{0,a,b}$ are of independent and general interest as well because they are the ``next best" Banach sequence spaces, compared to the weighted $\ell^p$ and $c_0$ spaces.
+For a general theory of classical weighted shifts, we refer to Shields \cite{Shields}.
+In linear dynamics, shifts received a major attention through Godefroy and Shapiro \cite{Godefroy-Shapiro}, Kitai \cite{Kitai} and Salas \cite{Salas}.
+For an account on the fundamentals of linear dynamics, see the monographs by Bayart and Matheron \cite{Bayart-Matheron} and Grosse-Erdmann and Peris \cite{Erdmann-Peris}.

 An operator $T$ on a separable Banach space $X$ is said to be \textit{hypercyclic} if there exists $x\in X$, known as a \textit{hypercyclic vector} for $T$, such that the orbit$\{x,Tx,T^2x,\cdots\}$ is dense in $X$.
 If a hypercyclic operator $T$ on $X$ has a dense set of periodic vectors, then $T$ is called \textit{chaotic}.
 Recall that a vector $y\in X$ is periodic for $T$ if its orbit under $T$ is periodic, that is, $T^py=y$ for some $p$.
 An operator $T$ on $X$ is said to be \textit{topologically transitive} if, for two non-empty open sets $U_1$ and $U_2$ of $X$, there exists a natural number $k$ such that $T^k(U_1)\cap U_2\neq \phi$.
 The transitivity notion is equivalent to that of hypercyclicity, assuming the separability of the underlying Banach space $X$.
 A strong form of transitivity is the topological mixing: an operator $T$ is \textit{topologically mixing} on $X$ if, for any two non-empty open sets $U_1$ and $U_2$ of $X$, there exists $N$, a natural number, such that $T^n(U_1)\cap U_2\neq \phi$ for all $n\geq N$.
 Mixing and chaos are stronger than the hypercyclicity; however, they are not comparable in general.
 Several familiar operators including weighted shifts on sequence spaces, and composition operators and differential operators on analytic function spaces exhibit the hypercyclic, mixing and chaotic properties.
 The study is intimately related to classical areas such as complex function theory, dynamical systems, and operator theory, cf. \cite{Bayart-Matheron} and \cite{Erdmann-Peris}.